dkapanadze/wenroll_docs/README.md

  ### *Auth Module*
 - **Mutation createUser(input: SignUpInput): User**
-Description: This endpoint allows the creation of a new user by providing necessary information like email, password, first name, and lastname.
-It registers the user and sends an invitation email with a temporary password.
+Description: Registers a new normal user (student role) in the system.
+If a password is not provided, a temporary one is generated.
+The user will receive an invitation email with a link to reset their password.

 #### Request Body
 ```graphql